lonelyanger/GOSPE/README.md

 ### Configure SMAC package

-We use the additional map following [ODIS](https://github.com/LAMDA-RL/ODIS), for which we're very grateful.
+We create the additional map following [ODIS](https://github.com/LAMDA-RL/ODIS), for which we're very grateful.
 Here are a simple script to make some modifications in `smac` and copy additional maps to StarCraft II installation.
 Please make sure that you have set `SC2PATH` correctly.

 ```bash
 git clone https://github.com/oxwhirl/smac.git